alpha22jp/simplenote2.el/README.md

 the interaction with [Simplenote](http://simplenoteapp.com/).
 The major improvement points from the original version are

-* Uses Simplenote API ver.2 to interact with server which can provide the support of tags, automatic merge of notes, and some other features.
+* Use of Simplenote API ver.2 to interact with server which can provide the support of tags, automatic merge of notes, and some other features.
-* Accesses to server asynchronously so as not to block UI as far as possible.
+* Asynchronous and concurrent access to server as far as possible which brings faster sync of notes and non-blocking UI.

 ## Requirements